minar09/ACGPN/README.md

+## Disclaimer
+This is just a slightly modified repository of [ACGPN](https://github.com/switchablenorms/DeepFashion_Try_On) for inference and visualization.
+Please refer to the original repository for details.

-## Towards Photo-Realistic Virtual Try-On by Adaptively Generating↔Preserving Image Content, CVPR'20.
+# Towards Photo-Realistic Virtual Try-On by Adaptively Generating↔Preserving Image Content, CVPR'20.
 Official code for CVPR 2020 paper 'Towards Photo-Realistic Virtual Try-On by Adaptively Generating↔Preserving Image Content'.
 We rearrange the VITON dataset for easy access.